baumler/modal-component/README.md

 | Class Name      | Purpose
 | :-------------- | :---------------
 | blurred-content | content wrapper that can have a max-width, it is used to apply the blur effect behind the modal
-| modal           | full screen background overlay and contains the modal itself
+| modal           | full screen takeover
+| modal-overlay   | the modal's overlay
 | modal-content   | the modal itself
-| modal-close     | the close button
+| modal-close     | the modal's close button
-| a11y-hide       | used to visually hide elements but allow them to be used by screen readers
+| a11y-hide       | class used to visually hide elements but allow them to be used by screen readers

 These classes are used behind the scenes